How Animals Survive in Cold Conditions

 which an organism dies.
 This temperature in

-such as Antarctic seals and whales.
-Even the
+as Antarctic seals and whales because it can't.

 indefinitely in cold water without suffering

-at a depth of around 50mm beneath the skin,
+of around 50mm beneath the skin, the temperature

-the temperature is the same as their core
+is the same as their core temperature.
+This

-often rise as it needs to lose heat due to
+rise as it needs to lose heat due to the air

-or relaxation of tiny muscles that close or
+by the constriction or relaxation of tiny muscles

 Penguins, seals and whales have flippers and